davidrpugh/jupytercon-2020-talk/PITCHME.md

 * Common set of JupyterLab extensions simplifies user interface (UI) and user experience (UX).
 * No need to frequently re-build JupyterLab
 * Allows for quicker start of new projects as no need to install (and build!)
-Jupyter.
+JupyterLab.

 ---